Mikep89/etl_with_dbt_and_composer/README.md

 ![image](look1.png)
 ![image](look2.png)

-## Things I would Add if I had more time
+## Things I would Add
 1. Cloud Build [CI/CD]
 2. A 3rd Looker view with periodic data
 3. A new data source, Total job numbers by province by NOC Code/Employment Type
+4. add a geo type into the province view in order to build a map visual in looker